 WSD fixed maximum power limits’ calculation based on overload threshold

-[ANACOM: this Annex could be replaced by the content of the document SE(11)87)]

 INTRODUCTION

-In doc.
-SE43(11)12 EBU has proposed a LP = 0.1% criterion to limit the interference potential of WSDs to DTTB reception.
+EBU has proposed a LP = 0.1% criterion to limit the interference potential of WSDs to DTTB reception.

 However this criterion is used with the location specific EIRP calculation taking into account the wanted signal level.
 This criterion allows the WSD EIRP to increase almost without limit as the WSD location is situated closer and closer to the DTTB transmitter.